Information-based inference for singular models and finite sample sizes: A frequentist information criterion: Applications of QIC

 In the {\it sequential algorithm} we will represent our nested-parameter vector as follows:

 where all selected $\tilde{\mu}_i$ are set to their respective maximum likelihood values and all other $\tilde{\mu}_i$ are identically zero.
-We initialize the algorithm by encoding the data with parameters ${ \bm \theta}_{(0)}$.
-We then execute a sequential nesting procedure, increasing temporal resolution by adding the Fourier coefficients $\tilde{\mu}_{\pm i}$ corresponding to the next smallest integer frequency index $i$, in sequential order.
+We initialize the algorithm by encoding the data with parameters ${ \theta}_{(0)}$.
+We then execute a sequential nesting procedure, increasing temporal resolution by adding the Fourier coefficients $\tilde{\mu}_{\pm i}$ corresponding to the next smallest integer frequency index $i$.
 (Recall there are two Fourier coefficients at every frequency, labeled $\pm i$, except at $i=0$.)
 The cutoff frequency is indexed by $n$ and is determined by the model selection criterion.

-From the \AIC{} perspective, the complexity is simply a matter of counting the continuous parameters fit for each model as a function of the nesting index.
-Counting the parameters in Eqn.~\ref{Eqn:sequentialModel} gives the expression for the complexity $\Comp_{\rm \AIC} = 2n+1$, since both an $\tilde{\mu}_i$ and an $\tilde{\mu}_{-i}$ are added at every level.
-Since the parameters are regular, \FIC{} predicts the same complexity as \AIC.
-In the Bayesian analysis, the complexity is: $\Comp_{\rm \BIC} = {\scriptstyle \frac{1}{2}}(2n+1)\log N$, where $N=100$, which is clearly significantly larger than the \AIC{} and \FIC{}.
-Panel B of Figure \ref{Fig:Neutrino} shows \FIC{} model selection for the sequential algorithm.
-The $n=2$ nesting level minimizes FIC and this model ($n=2$) is shown in Panel A. The true and \FIC{} complexity are compared in Panel D for a sample size of $N=1000$.
-Both \AIC{} and \FIC{} are excellent approximations of the true complexity.
+From the \AIC{} perspective, the complexity is simply a matter of counting the parameters fit for each model as a function of the nesting index.
+Counting the parameters in Eqn.~\eqref{Eqn:sequentialModel} gives the expression for the complexity $\Comp_{\rm \AIC} = 2n+1$, since both an $\tilde{\mu}_i$ and an $\tilde{\mu}_{-i}$ are added at every level.
+Since this is a normal model with known variance, \QIC{} estimates the same complexity as \AIC.
+In the Bayesian analysis, the complexity is: $\Comp_{\rm \BIC} = {\scriptstyle \frac{1}{2}}(2n+1)\log N$, where $N=100$, which is significantly larger than the \AIC{} and \QIC{}.
+(See Sec.~\ref{Sec:BIC} for a discussion of the BIC analysis.)
+Panel B of Figure \ref{Fig:Neutrino} shows \QIC{} model selection for the sequential algorithm.
+The $n=2$ nesting level minimizes QIC and this model ($n=2$) is shown in Panel A. The true and \QIC{} complexity are compared in Panel D for a sample size of $N=1000$.
+Both \AIC{} and \QIC{} are excellent approximations of the true complexity.